logchimp/docs/docs/install/readme.md

 ---
 title: Get started with LogChimp
+description: This will help you get started with LogChimp and start collecting feedback from your customers.
 slug: /docs/install
 ---

 <!-- components -->
 import SelfhostInstall from "@/components/SelfhostInstall" import CloudHosting from "@/components/CloudHosting"

-This will help you get started with LogChimp and start collecting feedback from your customers.

 LogChimp is open-source, fast, flexible, and reliable software that is ideal for capturing user feedback and informing product choices.